Mouresi

 Mouresi (Μουρέσι) is a village and a former municipality in Magnesia, Thessaly, Greece.
 It is situated in the northeastern part of the Pelion peninsula.
 Since the 2011 local government reform it is part of the municipality Zagora-Mouresi, of which it is a municipal unit.
 The municipal unit has an area of 54.214 km2.
 The seat of the municipality was in Tsagkarada.
-In 2011 the population of the village Mouresi was 485, that of the community Mouresi was 548, and of the municipal unit 2,475.

 Subdivisions

 The municipal unit Mouresi is subdivided into the following communities (constituent villages in brackets):